ayrtonnotrya/grimoire-cli/README.md

 # Grimoire CLI

 Grimoire is a powerful CLI tool for managing your digital library of magic books.
-It automates the creation of structured summaries (fichamentos) using Google's Gemini 2.5 Flash model and enables semantic search over your library using ChromaDB.
+It automates the creation of structured summaries using Google's Gemini 2.5 Flash model and enables semantic search over your library using ChromaDB.

 ## Features